rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/rpm/local_module_builds.md

 #### Built Module Example

 Let's break down an example of `389-ds` - It's a simple module.
-Let's start with the source data.
+Let's start with `modulemd.txt`.
 Notice how it has `xmd` data.
 That is an integral part of making the context, though it's mostly information for koji and MBS and is generated on the fly.
 In the context of lazybuilder, it creates fake data to essentially fill the gap of not having MBS+Koji in the first place.
 The